zognin/tp/docs/DeveloperGuide.md

     Use case ends.

-**Use case: UC05 Add a booking**
+**Use case: UC05 Add a order**

 **MSS**

-1. Gym Manager chooses to add a booking.
+1. Gym Manager chooses to add a order.
-2. Gym Manager enters details to create a booking.
+2. Gym Manager enters details to create a order.
-3. BTBB adds new booking for client.
+3. BTBB adds new order for client.
-4. BTBB shows that new booking has been added.
+4. BTBB shows that new order has been added.

     Use case ends.